safirmotiwala/ML-ID3-Decision-Tree-Classification-Library-PyPi/README.md

 ===================

-ID3 is a Machine Learning Decision Tree Algorithm that uses two methods to build the model.
+ID3 is a Machine Learning Decision Tree Classification Algorithm that uses two methods to build the model.
 The two methods are Information Gain and Gini Index.
-This Model consists of only Information Gain.
-Next update will include Gini Index.
+* Version 1.0.0 - Information Gain Only
+* Version 2.0.0 - Gini Index added
+* Version 2.0.1 - Documentation Sorted
+* Version 2.0.2 - All Sorted

 ----------